mmenestret/jdegoes.github.io/_posts/2018-02-13-blockchain-myths.md

 ## Myth 6: Blockchain Is An Append-Only Chain of Blocks

-Technically speaking, the word _blockchain_ stems from Bitcoin's append-only chain of blocks, produced as part of the "mining" process that confirms transactions.
+Technically speaking, the word _blockchain_ stems from Bitcoin's append-only chain of blocks, a data structure produced as part of the "mining" process that confirms transactions.

 These days, blockchain technology has evolved past linear append-only chains.
 Sharded systems utilize Directed Acyclic Graphs (DAGs) of blocks, not linear chains, and there is no specific requirement for ever-growing, append-only chains (we'll see other types of chains in the future that preserve the ability to audit but discard some historical information).

-While some developers may not like the imprecision or evolution, _blockchain_ now refers generically to a _space_ of solutions, not any specific _implementation techniques_.
+While some developers may not like the imprecision or terminology drift, _blockchain_ now refers generically to a _space_ of solutions, not any specific _implementation techniques_ or _data structures_.

 ## Myth 7: Blockchains Should Be Implemented in Go or C/C++